phreborn/MLCAF/README.md

 python scripts/calculateFakeFactor.py WFR

 # To check back the WFF modelling in the WFR
-# Prepare and initialize your samples with fakes
-source configWjetsFakeRegion/applyFF/scriptPrepareInitialize.sh
 # Debug test the analysis with fakes
 source configWjetsFakeRegion/applyFF/scriptDebug.sh
 # Submit the fake analysis to a cluster